piotrowsianko/project-deploy/README.md

 Application accessed by AWS Load Balancer.
 Credentials were stored in Azure KeyVault but need to be changed after free trial, Rest of variables used in pipelines were in Azure DevOps Library

+# Pipelines
+Pipelines declared in project are written in YAML to work on Azure Devops, I'll need to change it to Jenkins in the future.
+- Terraform_init_AWS.yml main pipeline to standup AWS infra with Azure Keyvault credentials
+- CI_Pipeline_ECR.yml first pipeline from Feature to Dev-test Branch,
+- CI_Pipeline_to_Prod.yml second pipeline, from dev-test to production,
+- CD_deploy_to_prod.yml deployment pipeline from production branch.